patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataConditionsComparandsConstantComparandDTO.md

 NewAuthorizeEditorDataConditionsComparandsConstantComparandDTOWithDefaults instantiates a new AuthorizeEditorDataConditionsComparandsConstantComparandDTO object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetType

+`func (o *AuthorizeEditorDataConditionsComparandsConstantComparandDTO) GetType() string`

+GetType returns the Type field if non-nil, zero value otherwise.

+### GetTypeOk

+`func (o *AuthorizeEditorDataConditionsComparandsConstantComparandDTO) GetTypeOk() (*string, bool)`

+GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetType

+`func (o *AuthorizeEditorDataConditionsComparandsConstantComparandDTO) SetType(v string)`

+SetType sets Type field to given value.

 ### GetValue